tariqbenezza/markdown/README.md

 Welcome to my first react js project

-It's a tiny project who help users to have a quick preview of their markdown texts :
+It's a tiny project which help users to have a quick preview of their markdown texts :

 ![capture of the project](https://raw.githubusercontent.com/tariqbenezza/markdown/master/capture.png)